-I have been making some form of this butterfly life cycle printable book for over 10 years now!
+I have been making some form of this butterfly life cycle printable book for over a decade now!
 It’s not something I use every year, of course, but it’s a staple for them I’m teaching about butterflies.
-Every time I’ve used it, my students enjoy the process of making it and reading it together!
+Every time I’ve used it, my students enjoy the process of making it and reading it together.

 Are you following Fun-A-Day’s INSECT THEME Pinterest board?